pvarney/PiLN/README.md

 WARNING!
 Electricity and heat are dangerous!
 Please be careful and seek professional help if you are not experienced dealing with high voltage and heat.
 Use this code/information at your own risk.

-This is what I hoped to accomplish - and I think I did:
+This is what I hoped to accomplish:

 - Create a PID controller in Python to control an electric kiln.
 The program takes target temperature, rate, hold time and interval seconds as inputs.
 - Daemonize it